zen4ever/django-wpimport/README.rst

 Django WordPress importer
 =========================

-A utility app to create custom WordPress importer for your Django blog application.
+An utility app to create custom WordPress importer for your Django blog application.

 Install instructions